zhennanl/Carolina_Data_Challenge_2019/cdc2019-master/README.md

-# cdc2019
-Carolina Data Challenge Report:
+# Carolina Data Challenge 2019
-By: Zhennan luo, Hao Wang, Daqi Chen, Trivikrama Sai .P.T

 For the data challenge, we, as a team of 4, decided work on the data set about the crimes in Chapel Hill.
 We thought that it gave us the opportunity to apply our working knowledge in data visualization with Tableau and machine learning (K-means Clustering shown below) with python.
 K-means clustering is an unsupervised learning algorithm that finds clusters in a given data set.